-A service specific Any system that supplements, integrates or interfaces with the
+A service specific Any system that supplements, integrates or interfaces with the financial system main accounting system - examples (but not limited to) HR system,

-Shared Service A voluntary collaboration between public sector bodies to deliver

-Ultra Vires Acting beyond the statutory powers of the organisation resources to achieve intended outcomes and purpose'.
+Shared Service A voluntary collaboration between public sector bodies to deliver resources to achieve intended outcomes and purpose'.
 The more complex Audit Commission definition is 'obtaining maximum benefit over time with the resources available, achieving the right local balance between economy, efficiency and effectiveness, or spending less, spending well and spending wisely to achieve local priorities.
-VFM is high when there is optimum balance between all three elements, when costs are relatively and comparatively low, productivity is high and successful outcomes have been achieved'.
+VFM is high when there is optimum balance between all three elements, when costs are relatively and comparatively low. productivity is high and successful outcomes have been achieved'.